 We produce documentary films about the people and ideas that shape our world.

-Most recently completed is True Justice: Bryan Stevenson’s Fight For Equality (HBO, 2019).
-Past productions include the IDA winning John McCain: For Whom The Bell Tolls (HBO, 2018); NAACP nominated King In The Wilderness (HBO, 2018); PGA nominated The Newspaperman: The Life and Times Of Ben Bradlee (HBO, 2017); Becoming Warren Buffett (HBO, 2017); and Emmy winner Jim: The James Foley Story (HBO, 2016).
+Most recently completed is The Soul of America (HBO, 2020).
+Past productions include the Emmy Award winning True Justice: Bryan Stevenson’s Fight For Equality (HBO, 2019); the IDA winning John McCain: For Whom The Bell Tolls (HBO, 2018); Emmy Award winning and NAACP nominated King In The Wilderness (HBO, 2018); PGA nominated The Newspaperman: The Life and Times Of Ben Bradlee (HBO, 2017); Becoming Warren Buffett (HBO, 2017); and Emmy winner Jim: The James Foley Story (HBO, 2016).
 Other films include Emmy nominated Living with Lincoln (HBO, 2015); Emmy nominated Nixon By Nixon: In His Own Words (HBO, 2014); Finding Your Roots Season 2 with Henry Louis Gates Jr. (PBS); Makers: Women Who Make America (PBS & AOL, Season 2); The African Americans: Many Rivers to Cross; (PBS, 6 hours, winner of the Emmy Award, Peabody Award and DuPont Award); Emmy nominated Gloria: In Her Own Words (HBO, 2011); Finding Your Roots (PBS, 10-hours, 2010); This Emotional Life (PBS, 6-hours, 2010); and two seasons of African American Lives for PBS.

 Other works include: Teddy: In His Own Words (HBO, 2009, Primetime Emmy winner), a biography of Teddy Kennedy which followed two other Kennedy documentaries for HBO (JFK: In His Own Words (Primetime Emmy winner) and Bobby: In His Own Words); Looking for Lincoln (PBS, 2009), Oprah’s Roots (PBS, 2007) which traced Oprah Winfrey’s genealogical roots; ‘til the River Runs Clear (PBS, 2007) the story of Pete Seeger’s grassroots effort to clean up the Hudson River; Mandate: The President and the People (PBS, 2005) which traced the evolution of the office of the presidency and aired on PBS on Inauguration Day; The Road To 9/11 (PBS, 2005), about the historical roots of Islamic terrorism; Freedom: A History of US (PBS, 2003), an eight-hour children’s series based upon Joy Hakim's award-winning books, hosted by Katie Couric; In Memoriam: New York City, 9/11/01 (HBO, 2002), a one-hour film about the response to the terrorist attacks of September 11; Echoes from the White House (PBS, 2001), a one-hour documentary celebrating the 200th anniversary of the Executive Mansion; The American President (PBS, 2000), a ten-hour series profiling forty-one presidents of the United States with commentary by Harvard University’s Richard Neustadt; P.T.
 Barnum: America's Greatest Showman (Discovery, 1995), a three-hour special; The People's Palace (PBS, 1992), a documentary about the New York Public Library; and Lincoln (ABC, 1992) a four-hour biography series.